MMhewN/Ghub-Simple-Anti-Recoil-In-Lua-Script/README.md

 I propose a small script that I made in lua in order to incorporate it into the Ghub software.
 The script only works when you press the right click and the left click (aim to shoot).
+Use "numLock" on your keyboard to activate/deactivate the script.
 The source is easily modifiable even for a newbie:

 The base values are 5 and 10.
 (5 being the force of vibration and 10 the force of pull).